earthboundkid/Watsuji-and-Aesthetics/6 Beyond the Bounds.md

 RTxviii Manuscript traditions
 FN Watsuji on Genji composition.

-IM254 Nerds don't get boyfriends.
-Her 無常感 probably didn't stem from husband's death IM257 Disliked nickname "Lady of the Chronicles" better at Chinese
+IM254 Nerds don’t get boyfriends.
+Her 無常感 probably didn’t stem from husband’s death IM257 Disliked nickname “Lady of the Chronicles” better at Chinese

 IM256 Not a comeback queen like Sei Shonagon